 Rice Purity Test Meaning

-This guide explains what the Rice Purity Test is used for and how to interpret results without overreading them.
+This guide explains where the Rice Purity Test style came from, how it spread online, and how to interpret your score without overreading it.

 For entertainment and self-reflection only.
 Intended for 18+ audiences.
 TestScoreHub is not affiliated with Rice University, and this content is not medical or psychological diagnosis.